mhvbyrne/FM/business/business-plan/business-plan.md

 * Blog hasn't been updated in a year
 * Just targeted at students
 * Notes not tagged to see what is relevant for nursing students and physicians associates.
+* Poor quality tables, unable to see the text

 ### Improvements
 * Comphrensive coverage of topics